Our Top 9 Admissions Questions Answered

 - What happens if I fail a course?
 If you find yourself with a failing grade, talk to your academic advisor about your next steps.
 Typically, they will suggest retaking the course as quickly as possible as this will replace your F with an R- retake.
 This is the quickest and most direct way to improve your GPA and get back on track.

 Columbia Southern University has a dedicated admissions team to help you every step of the way, ensuring you are on the right track to achieve your goals and cross the commencement stage with pride.
 No matter what questions you have, big or small, our admissions representatives will be happy to answer them.
-You can learn more about CSU admissions or apply to become a CSU Knight on our website.
+Learn more about CSU admissions or apply to become a CSU Knight.

 *The LifePace Learning® option is not eligible for Federal Student Aid, VA funding or doctoral programs.